Abdelrahman-Elneshwy/Embedded_linux_Diploma/Linux_Fundamentals/Network_stack/Readme.md

 # bash

- "./analyze_traffic.sh /path/to/your/pcap_file.pcap"
+  ./analyze_traffic.sh /path/to/your/pcap_file.pcap

 # Example bash

-'$ ./analyze_traffic.sh /path/to/traffic.pcap'
+  $ ./analyze_traffic.sh /path/to/traffic.pcap

-Script Breakdown
+# Script Breakdow
 Input Validation:

 The script expects a .pcap file as an argument.